rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 ## {{ page.chapter }}.1.
 About This Chapter

 This chapter explains about Gura's mapping process, Implicit Mapping and Member Mapping.
-In the explanation, following terms are used to describe species of values.
+In the documentation, following terms are used to describe species of values.

 * scholar &mdash; an instance of any type except for `list` and `iterator`
 * list &mdash; an instance of `list`